mjhouse/ag-lcd/README.md

 complicated to use.
 This library relies on [avr-hal](https://github.com/Rahix/avr-hal) as a dependency and expects that downstream projects will also be using avr-hal.

+## Building

+You'll need to use nightly to compile this project- current there is an issue ([#124](https://github.com/Rahix/avr-hal/issues/124)) in avr-hal that requires nightly-2021-01-07 or older.

 ## Usage

 ```